arjun-gopikrishnan/redis-golang/Readme.md

    ```
    Replace `<PORT>` with the port number your server is running on.

-## Project Overview

-This Redis clone is a personal project aimed at deepening my understanding of the following:

-- **TCP Server Implementation**: How to create and manage a TCP server in Go.
-- **Redis Protocol**: Understanding the communication protocol used by Redis.
-- **Distributed Key-Value Servers**: Basics of building a distributed key-value store.

 Feel free to explore the code, suggest improvements, or use it as a learning resource.
 Enjoy!